pthub/tidydata/CodeBook.md

 #CodeBook

-This document describes the datasource, the various files in the dataset, the script used for the transformation, the steps involved and the output of the script.
+This document describes the datasource, the various files in the dataset, the variables, the script used for the transformation, the steps involved and the output of the script.

 ##Dataset Overview